 What about grades?

-You must maintain at least a B average (3.00) while at Hartwick.
+You must maintain at least a B+ average (3.30) while at Hartwick.
 You should earn grades of A or B in most or all of your math and science courses.
-In addition, you must have good work habits, as judged by the Pre-Engineering Advisory Committee.
+In addition, you must have good work habits, as judged by the pre-engineering liaison in consultation with your instructors.

 What engineering schools would I attend after Hartwick?

 Hartwick has cooperative agreements with both Clarkson University and Columbia University.
-Students in our Pre-Engineering program spend three years at Hartwick College, taking math and science courses as well as a mixture of social sciences and humanities.
+Students in our pre-engineering program spend three years at Hartwick College taking math and science courses as well as a mixture of social sciences and humanities.
 In their fourth year, they transfer to either Clarkson or Columbia, where they spend the next two years studying engineering courses.
-At the end of five years, a student who completes the program earns a B.A. from Hartwick and an engineering degree from the other university.
+At the end of five years, a student who completes the program earns a B.A. (or B.S., depending on the major) from Hartwick and an engineering degree from the other university.

-If you have questions about the Pre-Engineering program at Hartwick, please contact Dr. Lawrence Nienart, firstname.lastname@example.org, Professor of Physics and Chair of the Physics Department.
+If you have questions about the Pre-Engineering program at Hartwick, perhaps our FAQ page will help provide answers.
+Or contact Professor of Physics and Chair of the Physics Department Dr. Lawrence Nienart at email@example.com.

 Johnstone Science Center